Skip to main content

 Does Applying for a Personal Loan Affect Your Credit Score?

-Once you submit an application for a personal loan, that’s when your credit score could be affected.
-At this point, the lender runs a hard credit check because they’re making a lending decision.
-Hard credit checks remain on your credit report for two years and may cause your score to drop around 5 points.³
+Once you apply for a personal loan, that’s when your credit score could be affected.
+At this point, the lender runs a hard credit check, also known as a hard inquiry, because they’re making a lending decision.
+Hard credit checks remain on your credit report for two years and may cause your score to drop around 5 points.3

 How Could a Personal Loan Help Your Credit Score?

-Personal loans may help improve your credit score in several ways.⁴ The first is by diversifying your credit mix.
 Your credit mix refers to the types of credit, such as installment loans or credit cards, you have.
 The more types you have (and stay current on), the stronger your credit situation may appear to lenders.
+By applying for a personal loan, you may be able to diversify your credit mix and boost your credit score.

-The second way is by helping you establish or strengthen your credit history.
-When you make payments on time, those payments get reported to the credit bureaus and, over time, show a history of good credit habits, which could help increase your score.
+Your payment history makes up 35% of your FICO score and 40% of your VantageScore.
+Missed payments or late payments may cause your score to drop.
+If you use your personal loan to consolidate debt on loans or credit cards with spotty payment histories, you may see your score improve.
+When you make payments on time, those payments are reported to the credit bureaus and, over time, show a history of good credit habits, which could help increase your score.

-Personal loans may also help you lower your credit utilization ratio over time.
-This ratio refers to the amount of your total credit limit that you’re using (i.e., the debt available vs. the debt outstanding).
+Your credit utilization ratio refers to the amount of your total credit limit that you’re using (i.e., the debt available vs. the debt outstanding).
 If you take a personal loan to consolidate credit card debt, you’re potentially setting yourself up to pay down debts faster.
-When you do that, your credit ratio utilization goes down faster too, creating an opportunity to possibly boost your score.
+When you do that, your credit ratio utilization goes down faster, too, creating an opportunity to possibly boost your score.

 How Could a Personal Loan Hurt Your Credit Score?